stzagkarak/angular-express-keycloak-demo/readme.md

 > Warning: DO NOT USE this configuration to spin up a keycloak instance in production.
 See `deploying_to_production.md` for more information.

 2. Open a browser and navigate to `http://localhost:8080`.

-Click admin panel and login using "demo" as username and password.
+3. Click administration panel and login using "demo" as username and password.

-3. Create a new realm with name "demoRealm" clicking the "Create Realm" button on the top left dropdown of the UI.
+4. Create a new realm with name "demoRealm" clicking the "Create Realm" button on the top left dropdown of the UI.

-4. Create a Client by navigating on the Clients->Create client.
+5. Create a Client by navigating on the Clients->Create client.
 - Use `demoClient` as client ID.
 - Enable Client Authentication ( in order for the client to be secure )
 - Make sure Standard flow is checked.